 Debug-Control Register (DR7).
-Figure 13-3 shows the format of the debug-control register, DR7.
+Figure 13-3 on page 391 shows the format of the debug-control register, DR7.
 DR7 is used to establish the breakpoint conditions for the address-breakpoint registers (DR0-DR3) and to enable debug exceptions for each address-breakpoint register individually.
 DR7 is also used to enable the general-detect breakpoint condition.